Accessories Bicycles Parts Specials Tools

 I'll be making shoe recommendations in connection with different kinds of pedals, but first here's some quick advice.

 Now, as to pedals: what kind are best for you?
-Some bicycles narrow the range of choices:
+Some bicycles restrict your choices:

 In the video below, Theresa James, aged 13, demonstrates the preferred technique for starting and stopping on a bicycle which allows backpedaling.